ishay320/esp8266_IRremote/README.md

 - Connect to the internet.
 - Show a control page to the user.
 - Control any AC unit.
-- Reupload the code remotely.
+- Reupload the code remotely via OTA.
-- if cannot connect to the wifi it open AP at `address = 192.168.4.22`
+- if cannot connect to the wifi it open AP at `address = 192.168.4.22`.
-- send temperature to the client
+- send temperature to the client.

 # How to use